10-step guide to the dictionary

 - As well as looking up single words, you can also enter whole phrases or idioms in the search field.

-- In general, the order of categories in the dictionary may change depending of which categories contains the most matches for your phrase.
+- In general, the order of categories in the dictionary may change depending on which categories contain the most matches for your phrase.

 Results: Icons and their functions